Phosphatidylserine: Benefits, Dosage, and What the Research Actually Shows

 The Soy-Derived PS Research: The Modern Evidence

-Following BSE concerns that effectively ended bovine-derived PS production in the 1990s, soy-derived PS became the primary supplement form.
-Soy PS differs from bovine PS in its fatty acid composition — enriched in linoleic acid rather than DHA — a difference that may affect its functional properties relative to the bovine form.
-A randomized controlled trial by Richter and colleagues examining soy-derived PS in healthy older adults found significant improvements in memory recall and learning ability after 6 months of 300mg daily.
-More recent research on soy-derived PS in healthy adults under 50 found significant improvements in working memory, attention, and processing speed — extending the evidence base to the healthy adult cognitive enhancement population most relevant to this series.
+Following the BSE concerns that effectively ended bovine-derived PS production in the 1990s, soy-derived PS became the primary supplement form.
+Soy PS differs from bovine PS in its fatty acid composition — it is enriched in linoleic acid rather than DHA — a difference that may affect its functional properties relative to the bovine form studied in the foundational research.

 The Cortisol and Stress Research

-The Monteleone et al. trial demonstrated significant blunting of the cortisol and ACTH response to exercise stress at 800mg daily.
-A subsequent trial by Fahey and colleagues found that 800mg daily PS significantly reduced exercise-induced cortisol release in endurance athletes.
-Most relevant to the cognitive enhancement application, a trial examining PS’s effects during mental stress found significant improvements in cognitive accuracy and mood under conditions of acute psychological stress in healthy adults receiving 400mg daily PS — bridging the cortisol-modulating and cognitive enhancement evidence bases directly.
+More relevant to the cognitive enhancement application is a trial examining PS’s effects on cognitive function during mental stress that found significant improvements in cognitive accuracy and mood under conditions of acute psychological stress in healthy adults receiving 400mg daily PS — a finding that bridges the cortisol-modulating and cognitive enhancement evidence bases directly.

 Free Download